We highly recommend these books for grades 4 and 5 (listed alphabetically by author).

 Homer Price (Juvenile Fiction/J/McC) by Robert McCloskey.
 Bandits, a skunk, and a donut machine on a rampage?
 Join Homer Price in six hilarious escapades!

 Fablehaven (Juvenile Science Fiction/J/Mull) by Brandon Mull.
-Kendra and Seth discover their grandparents’ estate is a sanctuary for magical creatures and that a battle between good and evil is brewing. (available in Spanish-Teen)
+Kendra and Seth discover their grandparents’ estate is a sanctuary for magical creatures and that a battle between good and evil is brewing. (also available in Spanish-Teen)

 Shiloh (Juvenile Fiction/J/Nay) by Phyllis Reynolds Naylor.
 When he finds a lost beagle in the hills behind his West Virginia home, Marty tries to hide it from his family and the dog's cruel owner.